-These plants can grow up to eight feet in size and have aggressive runners that can choke out native plants if not kept in check.
+These plants can grow up to five feet in size and have aggressive runners that can choke out native plants if not kept in check.
 However, this same destructive behavior makes them wonderful plants for creating dense garden beds.
 The blue spur flower features deep green foliage and sends up stalks with six to eight deep blue-to-purple flowers.

 |Botanical Name||Plectranthus barbatus, Coleus barbatus|